edykim/edykim.com/content/en/about.md

 ---

-This page is dedicated about me.

-I will put some notes for your curiosity.
+I will put a some note later soon.
 Thanks!